awslabs/serverless-photo-recognition/README.md

 * Cognito Pool Id
 * User Pool Id

-There are two ways of getting them.
-The first one is for you to go to (this demo site)[http://cognito.budilov.com], register & login, and then follow the instructions below, or you can setup the demo site yourself by creating all of the required services (this will force you to change the content of the Properties.kt object with your own, updated values).
-Follow the instructions on [this github repo](https://github.com/awslabs/aws-cognito-angular2-quickstart) if you choose the latter.
+Follow the instructions on [this github repo](https://github.com/awslabs/aws-cognito-angular2-quickstart) to setup your own, fully-functioning, cognito-based website.

-Once you set it up, run ```npm start``` and go to the following url ```http://localhost:4200/``` (or just go (here)[http://cognito.budilov.com]).
-Register and login, and you will see the following screen once you login:
+Once you set it up, run ```npm start``` and go to the following url ```http://localhost:4200/```.
+Register and login, and you will see the following screen:
 ![Cognito Screen](/setup/img/cognito-screen.png?raw=true)

-Write down the value of cognito ID -- you will need it later on when testing your setup (the <YOUR_COGNITO_ID> value).
+Write down the value of the cognito ID -- you will need it later on when testing your setup (the <YOUR_COGNITO_ID> value).

 Click on the JWT Tokens tab on the left, then "Id Token" tab and copy the token value.
 You'll need it when running the curl command to search for images (the <JWT_ID_TOKEN> value).

-Note: As noted, if you went the route of setting up your own Amazon Cognito service, you'll need to update the com.budilov.Properties.kt object with the values, otherwise you'll get authentication errors.
+You'll need to update the com.budilov.Properties.kt object with the newly-created values, otherwise you'll get authentication errors.

 #### AWS Lambda
 For convenience, all 3 AWS Lambda functions are packaged in this project (later on you might want to separate them